ontologyportal/SUMOjEdit/README.md

 Customization
 =============================
-- you may wish to right click in the editor and "customize this menu" select the "Context Menu" ten the '+' symbol.
-Select "Plugin: SUMOjEdit Plugin" from the dialog menu and add "format axioms" and "go to definition", which are handy to have on the context menu as well as the main plugin menu.
-In later versions I may learn how to do this as part of the configuration but for now you'll need to add the menu items manually.
+- you may wish to right click in the editor and "customize this menu" select the "Context Menu"\
+then the '+' symbol.
+Select "Plugin: SUMOjEdit Plugin" from the Command or macro: dialog menu and add\
+"format axioms", "go to definition" and "query on highlighted expressions", which are handy to have on\
+the context menu as well as the main plugin menu.
+In later versions this may already be performed as\
+part of the configuration but for now you'll need to add the menu items manually.
-- install the EditorScheme plugin with Plugins->PluginManager->Install-EditorScheme then Plugins-EditorScheme->SchemeSelector.
+- install the EditorScheme plugin with Plugins->PluginManager->Install-EditorScheme then\
+Plugins-EditorScheme->SchemeSelector.
 I like the Neon theme as the best "Dark mode" option
-- If you have a small screen or imperfect eyes you may wish to adjust the font size with Utilities->GlobalOptions->jEdit->TextArea->TextFont
+- If you have a small screen or imperfect eyes you may wish to adjust the font size with\
+Utilities->GlobalOptions->jEdit->TextArea->TextFont